Package 'nonprobsvy'

 cores

-Number of cores in parallel computing.
+the number of cores in parallel computing.

 keep_boot

-Logical indicating whether statistics from bootstrap should be kept.
+a logical value indicating whether statistics from bootstrap should be kept.
 By default set to TRUE

 nn_exact_se